luuleitner/deepMTJ/readme.md

 This repository contains the full python source code of `deepMTJ` including:

 - input/output utilities to load data and save predictions
-- model backbone and download link to trained model weights to
+- model backbone and download link to trained model weights to PREDICT, TRANSFER and LEARN
-   - PREDICT - MTJ using our network
-   - TRANSFER - to use our model for transfer learning or
-   - LEARN - to train a new model from sratch
 - a google colab notebook to make inferences online
-- a labeling tool to annotate ultrasound images (discontinued)
+- a labeling tool to annotate ultrasound images (discontinued after v1.2)

 ## Publications
 ```